≡ Menu

 * Ford Motor’s fiscal year begins on Jan 1 and ends on Dec 31.

-Ford’s sedan volume represented only 2.4% of the total volume as of Q3 2023, down considerably from the 26.5% recorded in 2016.
+In contrast, Ford’s sedan volume represented only 2.5% of its total U.S. volume as of 2023, which is a significant decline from the 26.5% recorded in 2016.
+This indicates that the sales of trucks and SUVs are becoming increasingly crucial to Ford’s financial performance.

 Back To Table Of Contents

-EV, Hybrid And ICE Sales By Quarter
+U.S. EV, Hybrid And ICE Sales

 (click image to expand)